MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-access-application-data-using-the-infopath-2003-object-model.md

 description: "The InfoPath 2003-compatible object model provides objects and collections that can be used to gain access to information about the InfoPath application, including information related to a form's underlying XML document and the form definition (.xsf) file.
 This data is accessed through the top-level object in the InfoPath object model hierarchy, which is instantiated by using the Application interface."
 ---

-# How to: Access Application Data Using the InfoPath 2003 Object Model
+# Access Application Data Using the InfoPath 2003 Object Model

 The InfoPath 2003-compatible object model provides objects and collections that can be used to gain access to information about the InfoPath application, including information related to a form's underlying XML document and the form definition (.xsf) file.
 This data is accessed through the top-level object in the InfoPath object model hierarchy, which is instantiated by using the [Application](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Application.aspx) interface.